 Maybe this lack of listening has something to do with people having less patience – everyone is so busy that taking time to listen to someone’s slow-moving stories that are only semi-interesting can be a challenge.

 People may be inclined to start playing with their phones or looking for ways to tune out or disengage from hearing the same story they may have heard before.
 These are some larger issues, but items that can affect people’s abilities and interests.

 Why listening works

 In the end, honing good listening skills can have all sorts of benefits.

-Entrepreneur tells us that in a business setting, listening can help clients feel comfortable and relaxed.
-Active listening shows the client they’re important and worth slowing down for and giving a lot of attention.
+Entrepreneur tells us that in a business setting, listening can help patients feel comfortable and relaxed.
+Active listening shows the patient they’re important and worth slowing down for and giving a lot of attention.
 It can help employees feel empowered and give people ideas on what customers want and don’t want.